After seizing it last year, Credit Suisse has finally sold Saudi Prince Fahad Bin Sultan’s seized $65 million superyacht

 Image - Boat International / Burgess / Youtube (screencapture)

 The vessel won’t just be getting a new name, but as per Esysman Superyachts, the owner is keen on a complete overhaul granting Pure motoryacht the purest, newest form.
 Sarafsa was a 16-year-old ship built in 2008 by Devonport Yachts for a staggering $65 million.
 Several years later, Prince Fahad Bin Sultan demanded the same price for its sale.
-Finally, the 269-foot luxury vessel motor yacht was listed for sale with Rupert Nelson and Matt Pinckney at Burgess for a significant price reduction of $10,000,000.
+Finally, the 269-foot luxury motoryacht was listed for sale with Rupert Nelson and Matt Pinckney at Burgess for a significant price reduction of $10,000,000.

 The main saloon

 Sarafsa, now renamed Pure, will don a new avatar with avant-garde features.
-It is indeed pleasing to watch a gorgeous motoryacht like Sarafsa getting the treatment it deserves after hosting royals onboard.
+It is indeed pleasing to watch a gorgeous motoryacht like Sarafsa getting the treatment it deserves after hosting royals on board.
 The six-decker pleasure craft accommodated 14 guests in seven en suite cabins and was serviced by a crew of 23.
 Sarafsa’s amenities included a cinema, a winter garden dining area, fully-equipped spa with a swimming pool and helipad.

 The owners lounge.
 Image – Burgess